WHYAMERICASUCKS.COM

 MediaInfluencePlatforms

-Mind ControlRecords Research DeskStandards Review5 min read
+Mind ControlRecords Research DeskStandards Review8 min read

-Discovery has shifted before trust is even measured
+Discovery shifted before trust was ever measured

-Pew's latest fact sheets show 53 percent of U.S. adults at least sometimes get news from social media, 32 percent get news from podcasts, and 21 percent regularly get news from influencers on social media.
+Pew's latest fact sheets show 53 percent of U.S. Adults at least sometimes get news from social media, 32 percent get news from podcasts, and 21 percent regularly get news from influencers on social media.

-That does not mean legacy reporting disappeared.
-It does mean discovery now happens in environments built for scrolling, recommendation, and personality-led distribution.
+Discovery now happens in environments built for scrolling, recommendation, and personality-led distribution.

 Among adults who regularly get news from influencers, Pew says 69 percent mostly happen to come across it rather than seek it out.

-That matters because accidental discovery changes the information environment.
+Accidental discovery changes the information environment.
 The question is no longer only what people trust after they see it, but what systems put it in front of them in the first place.

 The Surgeon General's social-connection advisory says about one in two adults in America reported loneliness in recent years.
 Pew's February 24, 2026 report says 12 percent of teens have used chatbots for emotional support or advice.